gryphononlinesafety/gryphon-kernel-module-pc/README.md

 ## 🚀 Installation Guide

 Clone the repository into standard OpenWRT framework and enable the package via "make menuconfig" and compile

+## Customisation and Compilation Flags
+- ENABLE_GRY_MARK compilation flag is used to enabling the marking of the packets via CFLAGS, enable or disable via Makefile
+- GRY_MARK_VALUE in the gryphon_dpi.c file is used to mark the skb with value 0x09, if you want to customise this to your platform change it to a valid hex value